DeanFac/facultyhandbook/docs/getting_started_at_iitm/getting_setup.md

 For Leave Travel Concession (LTC), Medical and Insurance benefits, the dependents need to be declared.
 Following are eligible to be declared as dependents:

-* **Spouse** (employed/ unemployed): If employed in another organization which provides medical, travel or children education facilities:
+* **Spouse** (employed/ unemployed)- If employed in another organization which provides medical, travel or children education facilities:
   * choose facilities provided by either IITM or spouse’s organization.
   * a joint declaration to be furnished as to who will avail LTC and for whom.
   * An appropriate certificate to be obtained from the Competent Authority of the spouse’s office.